ojrlopez27/nl-service-composition/README.md

 - Create your own services following the provided ones as templates (using annotations and so on)
 - Add synonyms in SemanticController (it will be helpful when retrieving data from working memory)

+## TO-DO
+- There are specific TODO tags in the Java code that you can reference, however, the current state can allow us do some experiments and present it as a demo.
+- Port the Java code to Android
+- Replace SemanticController by a proper semantic relatedness/synonym mechanism (e.g., Word2Vec, WordNet, etc.)
+- Train our own models? why not...
+- Not sure if a cost fucntion based on similarity and QoS features should be included, or just keep using the similarity thresholds and delta
+- Currently composition is linear (pipeline style) but we need to introduce control structures (e.g., loops, conditionals, etc.).
+It would be interesting to convert natural language commands into rules using MVEL rules (or maybe LIA/Sugilite)
+- Mechanism for mapping entity extraction with parameters is pretty basic, we should improve it
+- Running multiple times the same experiment produces different similarities (sent2vec) so sometimes the service grounding cannot be performed since similarities are really low.... not sure why this happens (is randomly and rarely)
+- etc.